ozgursedef/fact/README.md

 Compile
 mvn clean; mvn install -DskipTests

-Run and Debug
+Run and Debug:

-Simple run the code with run button on the main function in Visual Studio Code
+Simply run the code with run button on the main function in Visual Studio Code